rakeshcr92/St/README.md

 pip install -r requirements.txt
 ```

-The demo relies on optional packages such as pandas, numpy and python-dotenv.
+The demo relies on `python-dotenv` for loading environment variables.
+No heavy
+scientific packages are required.